rapid7/insightconnect-plugins/plugins/mimecast/help.md

 #### Add Group Member

-Add an email address or domain to a group
+This action is used to add an email address or domain to a group

 ##### Input